 How to install Microsoft Excel

 If Excel is not installed, it would need to be installed on the computer.
 Today, the latest version of Excel is included in Office 365 and requires a subscription.
-You can download Office 365, which includes Excel, Word, and other Office applications, from https://www.office.com/.
+You can download Office 365, which includes Excel, Word, and other Office applications, from the Office 365 website.

 If you've purchased Office or Excel in the past, older versions of Office can also be installed on newer computers, even those running Windows 8 or Windows 10.
 You must have the installation discs to install Office or Excel again.

-LibreOffice and OpenOffice Calc are other great free products that allow anyone to create spreadsheets on their computer and can even support most of the features in Excel.
-Below are the steps on how to run LibreOffice and OpenOffice in Windows.
+LibreOffice Calc is a great free office program, designed to work like Excel.
+Below are the steps on how to run LibreOffice in Windows.

 - How do I create a computer file?

-- How to create, delete, rename, and move a worksheet in Excel.
+- Create, delete, rename, copy, and move a worksheet in Excel.